pstlab/sharework_taskplanner/README.md

 source devel/setup.bash
 ```

-Then install the **ROXANNE framework** by cloning into the workspace in order to "install" core software library that can be extended to realize
+Install the **ROXANNE framework** by cloning into the workspace in order to "install" core software library that can be extended to realize
 specific (timeline-based) planning and execution instances as well as instantiate the generic **ROXANNE acting node**.

 ```